saumilkpatel/news-scrapper-service/README.md

 	Change the **scrapper-config.yml** appropriately then run this class.
 This will scrap the data for a particular date (configurable) limited by the number of articles (configurable) from the URL provided.

 2) **RestApplication.java**
 Change the **rest-config.yml** appropriately then run this class.
+Arguments : 1) server 2) path to rest-config.yml.
 Running this class will start a server.
 Once started, following APIs can be used for querying.

 		1) Search available Authors :